joinpursuit/AC_4_Web/bridge/lessons/07_arrays_i.md

 }
 ```

-The function above is would compare the element in index `0` for both arrays, then the element at index `1` for both, up to the element at the end of the first array.
+The function above begins by comparing the element in index `0` for both arrays, then the element at index `1` for both, up to the element at the end of the first array.
 This will work, but only if both arrays have the same number of elements.
 If, for example, `arr1` is `[1, 2, 3]` and `arr2` is `[1, 2, 3, 4]`, the function would return `true`, because we have only checked until the last element of `arr1` (and they were equal up to that point).
 To fix this problem, we will check first if the two arrays have different lengths.
 If that **is** the case, then the arrays are not deeply equal.

 ```js
 function deepEqualityTest(arr1, arr2){